jacobtread/jacobtread.com/src/content/blog/pocket-relay-http.md

 ### HTTPs Support

-Prevously the Main server was not able to be easily secured as it would require lots of extra code to implement TLS for the server and would also require the users to manually specify certificate and private key files.
+Previously the Main server was not able to be easily secured as it would require lots of extra code to implement TLS for the server and would also require the users to manually specify certificate and private key files.

 This all changes now that the entire server runs over HTTP.
 Due to the server using HTTP upgrades the server can now completely communicate through the HTTP protocol which means the server can be placed behind an NGINX proxy that provides TLS.
 This effectively gives the server **FREE** extra security.